instana/synthetic-synctl/docs/synctl-get-test.md

 ### Get test by Synthetic type

-There are four test type HTTPAction(0), HTTPScript(1), BrowserScript(2) and WebpageScript(3) are supported.
+There are four test type HTTPAction(0), HTTPScript(1), BrowserScript(2), WebpageScript(3), WebpageAction(4) and  SSLCertificate(5) are supported.
-In the command, it use a number to represent a type for simple.
+In the command, it uses a number to represent a type for simple.
 They are:
   - 0 is API Simple
   - 1 is API Script
   - 2 is Browser Script
   - 3 is WebpageScript type
+  - 4 is WebpageAction type
+  - 5 is SSLCertificate type

 To get all API Simple test, specify the type 0:
 ```